nikitavoloboev/data/docs/databases/blockchain/cosmos.md

 - [Horoscope](https://github.com/aura-nw/horoscope) - Crawls data from Cosmos chains, stores and indexes everything into a MongoDB for easy access from clients.
 - [Cosmos-Kit](https://github.com/cosmology-tech/cosmos-kit) - Wallet connector for the Cosmos.
 - [CosmWasm SDK](https://github.com/steak-enjoyers/cw-sdk) - State machine engine based on CosmWasm.
+- [Canine](https://github.com/JackalLabs/canine-chain) - Blockchain built using Cosmos SDK and Tendermint and created with Starport.